 Official Website: https://www.vim.org/

-It has a comprehensive integrated system for help, mouse interaction support, and able to edit archived files over FTP, SSH and HTTP protocols.
-It also offers keyboard-based interface, spell checking, syntax highlights, and undo/redo history.
+It has a comprehensive integrated system for help, mouse interaction support, and the ability to edit archived files over FTP, SSH, and HTTP protocols.
+It also offers a keyboard-based interface, spell-checking, syntax highlights, and undo/redo history.

 Pros: